polakowo/yelp-3nf/README.md

 <img width=100 src="images/1200px-Apache_Spark_Logo.svg.png"/>

 Since the data is in JSON format and contains arrays and nested fields, it needs first to be transformed into a relational form.
 By design, Amazon Redshift does not support loading nested data (only Redshift Spectrum enables you to query complex data types such as struct, array, or map, without having to transform or load your data).
 To do this in a quick and scalable fashion, Apache Spark is utilized.
-In particular, we can execute the entire pipeline in [a notebook](https://nbviewer.jupyter.org/github/polakowo/yelp-3nf/blob/master/data-pipelines/spark/interactive-yelp-etl.ipynb) an Amazon EMR (Elastic MapReduce) cluster, which uses Apache Spark and Hadoop to quickly & cost-effectively process and analyze vast amounts of data.
+In particular, you can execute the entire data processing pipeline in [the provided ETL notebook](https://nbviewer.jupyter.org/github/polakowo/yelp-3nf/blob/master/spark-jobs-playground.ipynb) an Amazon EMR (Elastic MapReduce) cluster, which uses Apache Spark and Hadoop to quickly & cost-effectively process and analyze vast amounts of data.
 The another advantage of Spark is the ability to control data quality, thus most of our data quality checks are done at this stage.
-The designed pipeline dynamically loads the JSON files from S3, processes them, and stores their normalized and enriched versions back into S3 in Parquet format.

 #### Unload to S3